theresa05-cmd/projectdetails/README.md

 refer my github to get

-3. If and api was given use RestTemplate
+3. If and api was given use RestTemplate u should create this as a particular class file
 ```
 @Service
 public class ApiService {